BloomTech-Labs/labs9-workout-tracker/server/README.md

   }
 ]
 ```
+---
 #### Get Metrics Info

 GET `/api/progress/metrics/get/`

-- Gets the metrics of the given user id in req.params
+- Gets the metrics of the given user based on ID from the user's table, which is taken from firebase authorization.
 - Response is an array of all metrics objects that match the user ID

 Response: